- Can I decide which country to work in as a Development Instructor (DI)?

 Click here to read about our Pedagogical Principles

-- What happens if I don't have the credit points I need before I go to one of the projects after the 6 months training and preparation?
+- What happens if I have not reached the targets I need before I go to one of the projects after the training period?

 You will need to postpone you departure.
 This is a bad situation, both for you and for the project.

-You and your Trio and teacher will keep track of your credit points every week and adjust your plans.
-Mostly the Trios can support each other so that all will reach the points on time.
+You and your Trio and teacher will keep track of your results and adjust your plans.
+Mostly the Trios can support each other so that all will reach your goal on time.

 - How can I prepare to organise events during the training?